 Contact Action Fraud

-If you think you have been a victim of fraud, you should report it to Action Fraud, the UK’s national fraud reporting centre.
-You can do this online or by calling 0300 123 2040.
+If you think that you have been a victim of fraud then you should report it to Action Fraud, the UK’s national fraud reporting centre.
+You can do this either online or by calling 0300 123 2040.

-When you contact Action Fraud, you will need to provide as much information as possible about the incident, including any evidence you have collected.
+When you contact Action Fraud, you should provide as much information as you can about the incident, including any evidence that you have collected.

 Keep in mind that registering a company at someone else’s address is not a crime in itself.
-However, using a registered address for fraudulent purposes is a criminal offence and can lead to prosecution.
+Using a registered address for fraudulent purposes, however, is a criminal offence and can lead to prosecution.

-If you think someone has registered a company at your address, there are a few steps you can take to deal with the situation.
-You can contact the company to try to find out why they have your address on record.
-If you cannot get in touch with the company or if you believe they are using your address fraudulently, you can contact Companies House and ask them to remove the company from the register.
-You should also report the incident to Action Fraud if you think you have been a victim of fraud.
+If you think that someone has registered a company at your address then there are steps that you can take to deal with the situation.
+You can try to contact the company to find out why they have your address on record.
+If you cannot get in touch with the company, or if you believe that they are using your address fraudulently, then you can contact Companies House and ask them to remove your address from that company on the register.
+You should also report the incident to Action Fraud if you think that you have been a victim of fraud.

 This article is intended as general information only and does not constitute legal advice.
 You should always consult a solicitor if you are unsure about your legal rights or obligations.

 Uniwide Formations is one of the leading company formation agents in the UK, helping people to start and run their businesses.
 We offer a range of services, including company registration, provision of registered office address services and more.
 Contact us today to find out how we can help you.